tweag/guides/review/Haskell.md

 Unrevertable changes under MVar
 -------------------------------

-When exception is thrown in MVar action (`modifyMVar`, `withMVar`..)
-MVar is put into previous state.
-However it may lead to a wrong state in case on unrevertable changes, e.g. network actions or changes in other mutable variables.
+When an exception is thrown during an MVar action (`modifyMVar`, `withMVar`..) the MVar is reverted to its previous state.
+However, this behaviour may lead to an inconsistent state in the presence of other side effects, e.g. network actions or changes in other mutable variables.

 Laziness when copying non-garbage-collected data
 ------------------------------------------------